areyde/areyde.github.io/_pages/about.md

 * evolution of software ecosystems, 🌱
 * AI assistants. 🦾

-<h3 style="margin-top: -3px;">Laser Technologies</h3>
+<h3 style="margin-top: -2px;">Laser Technologies</h3>

-Before my work in software engineering, I used to [do research](https://areyde.com/physics_conferences/) in the field of <b>laser physics</b>. 💥
+Before my work in software engineering, I used to [do research](https://areyde.com/physics_conferences/) in the field of laser physics. 💥
 While I did not get far, my studies related to laser-matter interaction, specifically, laser irradiation with ultra-short (femtosecond) pulses.
 With a major in laser technologies in biological and medical applications, my last studies were dedicated to combatting viruses, as well as creating colloidal solutions of nanoparticles with antibacterial properties. 🧫

 <h3 style="margin-top: -3px;">Humanities</h3>

-I studied Taoism a lot, especially Zhuangzi, and conducted research about the concept of relativity in ancient Taoist texts.
-I am planning to carry out research about esoteric movements within Russian emigration in Yugoslavia a hundred years ago.
+Humanities are an important part of my life that exist in parallel to my main job. 🏺 My research in this regard exists only as part of my education and is in Russia.
+In my philosophical degree, I studied Taoism a lot, especially Zhuangzi, and conducted research about the concept of relativity in ancient Taoist texts.
+Now, as a part of my religious studies, I am starting to research esoteric movements within Russian emigration in Yugoslavia a hundred years ago. 🪬

 <a href="https://scholar.google.com/citations?user=qb_dl6AAAAAJ&hl=en">Google Scholar</a> says I have <b>{{ site.data.citations.total }}</b> citations and an h-index of <b>{{ site.data.citations.h_index }}</b>.
 Cool!
 (I wrote this auto-scraper, I am very proud of it, and I want to use it to the fullest!) 🤓